Vokes strikes late leveller in Europa League tie

 Wood headed a long pass on for Vokes and the Wales striker controlled a bouncing ball well, held off two Aberdeen defenders and thumped a powerful finish into the roof of the net.

-With neither side able to nudge ahead in the closing stages it is all to play for when the tie resumes next Friday (AEST).
+With neither side able to nudge ahead in the closing stages it is all to play for when the tie resumes next Friday (NZST).